thomas-xin/hyperchoron/README.md

   - .nbt: A Minecraft NBT structure file, normally intended for use with structure blocks.
 However, in practice the outputs are usually too large, and will need a third-party mod (litematica included) to paste properly.
   - .org
   - .🗿/.moai
-  - .zip (currently placeholder): An archive containing files that enable playing the song in the Deltarune rhythm game.
+  - `deltarune`: A list of files that enable playing the song in the Deltarune rhythm game.
 Included will be three .ogg files which must be placed in the `mus` folder, as well as `rhythmgame_notechart.gml` and `rhythmgame_song_load.gml` files, which must be imported into the `data.win` code using a tool such as UndertaleModTool.
 See https://youtu.be/rSE3DecbFsM as a guide for this!
 Requires `pcm` dependencies.
+Note: This format does not have an extension, and must be manually specified using `-f`/`--format`.
+The output may be an empty folder or an archive.
   - .skysheet: A recreation and representation of the playable music sheets used in Sky: Children of the Light.
 The format supported by Hyperchoron is specifically for the https://sky-music.specy.app editor.
   - .genshinsheet: Similar to .skysheet, but for the game Genshin Impact.
 See https://genshin-music.specy.app for the corresponding editor.
 - WIP: